PCI DSS 4.0.1 Compliance: What Every Business Must Do by 2025

 - Supporting documents: Updated templates for Reports on Compliance (ROC), Attestations of Compliance (AOC), and Self-Assessment Questionnaires (SAQs) are expected to be published in Q3 2024

-The number of transactions a company has determines its level of compliance.
+The number of transactions a company processes determines its level of compliance.
 Merchants have four levels, while service providers have two.

-Merchants: Organizations that accept credit cards for a service or product.
+- Merchants: Organizations that accept credit cards for a product or service.

-Service Providers: On behalf of merchants, organizations process, transmit, or store card information.
+- Service Providers: Organizations that process, transmit, or store card information on behalf of merchants.

 An organization can fall into both categories.